fmueller/machine-learning-playground/soccer-national-prediction/README.md

 This project is a predictor for matches between national soccer teams.
-For that, a neural network is trained and evaluated on a test data set.
+For that, many classifiers are trained and evaluated on a test data set.
 Afterwards the performance of the bookmakers is evaluated on this test data set.

 ## Usage